Bayesian inference for stochastic oscillatory systems using the phase-corrected Linear Noise Approximation: The pcLNA Kalman Filter

-Here the matrix $\bB$ in the observation equation \eqref{eq:obs1} is a constant $q \times n$ matrix that determines how the observation relates to the underlying stochastic process.
+Here the matrix $\bB$ in \eqref{eq:obs1} is a constant $q \times n$ matrix that determines how the observation relates to the underlying stochastic process.
 For example, $\bB$ might eliminate unobserved variables in $\bx$.
 The $m$-dim vectors $\bepsilon_i$, $i=1,\dots,N$ are independent (between them and to $\bx$) measurement errors with normal distribution $ N(0,\bSigma_e)$.